-- production records, product labelling & separation measures for certified products. - Communication displayed to workers or information relating to trade unions, workers committee meetings etc. - canteen hygiene and safety; dormitory conditions, if applicable - In case of estates / factories, workers' interviews are a key source of information to confirm / cross check information obtained from the management and to collect information on socially relevant aspects such as discrimination and harassment.
+- use of personal protective equipment - first aid provision, presence of trained first aiders - fire and emergency equipment - hazardous substances storage, handling and disposal - waste management - · toilets, sanitation, water - young workers, indications of discrimination, restriction of workers movements, indication of infringements of workers' dignity, general atmosphere - selection of individual workers for interviews on the spot, at the production location or closeby, or for subsequent interview sessions - production records, product labelling & separation measures for certified products. - communication displayed to workers or information relating to trade unions, workers committee meetings etc. - canteen hygiene and safety; dormitory conditions, if applicable - In case of estates / factories, workers' interviews are a key source of information to confirm / cross check information obtained from the management and to collect information on socially relevant aspects such as discrimination and harassment.

-Guideline Worker Interviews Small companies < 100 workers Minimum number of interviews: Square root of total number of workers, thereof at least 5 individual interviews Medium to large companies 100 - 999 workers Minimum number of interviews: Square root of total number of workers.
+Guideline Worker Interviews Companies less than 1000 workers Minimum number of interviews: Square root of total number of workers.
 At least one half of the interviews shall be individual interviews (minimum 5), rest may be in small groups Each workers category should be sampled i.e. the auditor should. strive to interview roughly the square root of number of workers in each category (permanent, temporary, agency).
-This is particulary important in larger operations.
+This is particularly important in larger operations.
 Very large companies > 1000 workers Minimum number of interviews: square root of permanent workers + square root of temporary workers

 - Workers shall be selected by the auditor from a variety of departments with a bias on higher risk operational fields or identified weak performance from other verification findings.
-The selection will consider shift patterns, worker contract types, gender balance, ethical and other minorities and worker ranks and shall ensure a fair representation of workers. - The interviews shall include a workers' representative if present, at least as part of an interview group.
+The selection will consider shift patterns, worker contract types, gender balance, ethnical and other minorities and worker ranks and shall ensure a fair representation of workers. - The interviews shall include a workers' representative if present, at least as part of an interview group.
 Workers may request that the workers' representative is present during the interview.
 In case workers are organised in a trade union and the representative has not been interviewed in the course of the audit, the trade union will be contacted and invited to send additional feedback within 2 weeks - Interviews take place in formal (e.g. in meeting room) and informal setting (in the work place) and without any management or supervisory staff being present.
 Interviews can also be off site and this is especially recommended in case of suspected serious infringements of workers rights. - Interviews and information given therein is confidential.
 Problems raised by workers are discussed with management in a non-attributable way and the auditor must make sure that any comments they report cannot be traced back to an individual worker - Estimated time per individual workers interview is app.
-15 minutes if no serious issues are raised and up to 30 minutes if issues are raised or for group interviews - In countries with data protection requirements, the auditor should use the interview to gain written permission from the worker to review his/her staff files. - Review of company policies and procedures (Social & Fair trade policy, Health and Safety policy, fire safety, grievance procedure, employee handbook, recruitment procedures, etc.).
+15 minutes if no serious issues are raised and up to 30 minutes if issues are raised or for group interviews - In countries with data protection requirements, the auditor should use the interview to gain written permission from the worker to review his/her staff files. - Interview with relevant management functions (e.g. HR, production manager, QM manager) - Review of company policies and procedures (Social & Fair trade policy, Health and Safety policy, fire safety, grievance procedure, employee handbook, recruitment procedures, etc.).
 Interview with relevant management. - Review of staff files (contracts, personnel records, training records, disciplinary actions), payrolls and working hour records.
-Interviews with HR department - Review of safety related records in particular fire safety reports and fire drill logs, risk assessments, accident and injury registers, emergency procedures, H&S committee meeting notes, etc.) and interviews with H&S manager - A survey of surrounding areas or facilities may provide supplementary information about the employment site and its local context
+Interviews with HR department - Review of safety related records in particular fire safety reports and fire drill logs, risk assessments, accident injury registers, emergency procedures, H&S committee meeting notes, etc.) and interviews with H&S manager

+A survey of surrounding areas or facilities may provide supplementary information about the employment site and its local context